This website uses cookies

 John deVadoss

-John deVadoss is co-founder of NeuralFabric (recently acquired by Cisco Systems) where he pioneered domain-specific Foundation Models.
+John deVadoss is Co-Founder of NeuralFabric (acquired by Cisco Systems) where he pioneered domain-specific Foundation Models.
 He is co-founder of the InterWork Alliance, where he built the first Token Taxonomy Framework for Digital Assets.
 John serves on the Governing Board of the Global Blockchain Business Council.
 Earlier, he was a General Manager at Microsoft where he pioneered SOA (Service-oriented Architectures) and Cloud/SaaS, built .NET Architecture, the Microsoft Application Platform, patterns & practices, Microsoft Digital and more.
 His Phd work was in AI at the University of Massachusetts at Amherst.

 Company

-NeuralFabric Corp. logo
+NeuralFabric Corp. (acquired by Cisco Systems) logo

-NeuralFabric Corp.
+NeuralFabric Corp. (acquired by Cisco Systems)

-NeuralFabric Corp. is a pioneer in Enterprise AI (recently acquired by Cisco Systems)
+NeuralFabric Corp. is a pioneer in Enterprise AI.

 Related Papers